 In summary, Mr Lawson advised that the application proposed a family style restaurant suitable to all family members.
 He gave an assurance to the Board that it would not be a live music venue.
 He stated that a condition of the Planning authority was that live music, whilst permitted, could not be amplified which would alleviate concerns from objectors in relation to noise from the premises.
-In addressing the report from Environmental Health and the particular point concerning strobe lighting at the premises and the equipment identified on the plan was in fact a sounder and fire safety equipment.
+In addressing the report from Environmental Health and the particular point concerning strobe lighting at the premises, Mr Lawson advised that there would not be strobe lighting at the premises and the equipment identified on the plan was in fact a sounder and fire safety equipment.